Nikolozi/AudioUnitV3Experiments/README.md

 # Issue Details

+## Update

+The lates commits adds a way of checking if AU's main view's superview or window goes away after user closes the AU window in Logic.
+They don't seem.
+The video `IssueDetails\LogicPro-superview-window.mov` demonstrates this.
+When closed it still logs information about the superview and window.

 ## Description

 What API should an Audio Unit v3 (AUv3) plug-in be using to figure out whether its UI is being displayed to the user or if it's hidden?
 My plug-in displays a lot of animation in its UI, and if the user has multiple instances of my plug-in in a session it will use a lot of CPU.
 As it will needlessly be refreshing its UI.
 I found, on iOS, AUViewController's viewWillDisapper and viewDidDisappear get called but not on macOS.